Student Services

 University Counseling Services (UCS) provides a broad range of services and programming to meet the dynamic and diverse mental health needs of college students.
 UCS houses the Student Counseling Center, Alcohol and Substance Abuse Center, and the Reboot Center.
 UCS is committed to supporting students’ personal and academic development by holistically addressing needs such as their emotional, social and physical well-being.

 The Student Counseling Center and the Alcohol and Substance Abuse Center provide confidential, professional mental health counseling for students.
-Common areas of concern addressed include stress, anxiety, depression, eating disorders, substance abuse, interpersonal relationships, academic functioning and self-exploration.
+Common areas of concern addressed include stress, anxiety, depression, eating disorders, substance abuse, interpersonal relationships, academic functioning, and self-exploration.
 These centers offer individual and group counseling, a walk-in clinic, after-hours mental health crisis management via 1-855-CALLSAM, access to online therapeutic services, and outreach programing such as grief support and programs tailored to specific populations or groups.
 Students may schedule services by calling 405-744-5458 or visiting 320 Student Union.

 The Reboot Center provides stress management services to students, faculty and staff.
 The Reboot Center is an inviting space to relax, recharge and refocus to calm the mind and the body amidst the hustle and bustle of college life.
 The dogs of Pete’s Pet Posse also make frequent visits to the Reboot Center throughout the semester.